What to do if you find a sick, injured or orphaned animal

 - Do not feed it anything, as often this can do more harm than good;

 - Keep handling to a minimum; and

 - Keep away from people and domestic animals.

 It is in the best interests of the animal for it to be looked after by an experienced wildlife rehabilitator with experience, skills, capacity and appropriate facilities to rehabilitate it for release back into the wild.
 If you would like to become a wildlife rehabilitator, please contact the Wildlife Management Branch.

 Injured and Orphaned Wildlife Program

-The Department works in conjunction with rescue groups, wildlife parks, veterinarians and members of the community who assist in the rehabilitation of sick, injured and orphaned wildlife through the Injured and Orphaned Wildlife Program.
+The Department works in conjunction with rescue groups, wildlife parks and zoos, veterinarians and members of the community who assist in the rehabilitation of sick, injured and orphaned wildlife through the Injured and Orphaned Wildlife Program.

 The Program provides advice and support to the network of registered wildlife rehabilitators across the state.
 The Program encompasses many voluntary roles, including full-time rehabilitation, emergency care, provision of release sites, transport of wildlife and pouch making.